• Skip to main content

 Text size

 No idea how to change a flat tyre?
-Because you never know when a flat might let you down, here’s a step-by-step guide to get you back on the road fast.
-And to find out what to watch out for along the way, check out some of the common mistakes made when changing a tyre.
+Because you never know when a flat might let you down, it can be handy to know how to safely change a tyre.

 1. Flat ground, hazard lights on